-- a) results in harm to one or more individuals or the environment; - b) causes property damage and/or; - c) has the potential for significant human, environmental or financial loss.
+- a) results in harm to one or more individuals or the environment - b) causes property damage and/or - c) has the potential for significant human, environmental or financial loss.

-Definition of near-miss - An unplanned incident which does not cause injury or damage but has the potential to do so.
+Definition of a Near-Miss - an unplanned incident which does not cause injury or damage but has the potential to do so.

-Definition of dangerous occurrence - is an unplanned and undesired occurrence which has the potential to cause injury and which may or may not cause damage to people, the environment, property or equipment.
+Definition of a Dangerous Occurrence - is an unplanned and undesired occurrence which has the potential to cause injury and which may or may not cause damage to people, the environment, property or equipment.

 There are legal requirements associated with reporting accidents and dangerous occurrences.
-It is the Munster Agricultural Society's policy to report all accidents/ incidents, near-misses and dangerous occurrences.
+It is the Munster Agricultural Society's policy to report all accidents/incidents, near-misses and dangerous occurrences.